Bisti Badlands – AKA De-Na-Zin Wilderness Area

 GETTING TO THE BISTI PARKING LOT

 For now, (2019) you do need to follow these directions.
 If you come from the other way, the road is blocked.
 It was washed out at least a year or two ago and is still closed.
 Drive NM 371 just under 36 miles south of Farmington (from the San Juan River crossing) or just under 45 miles north of Crownpoint (from the intersection of 371 and Navajo Service Route 9), and turn east on Road 7297 (a gravel road).
-Drive Road 7297 for approximately 2 miles to a T-intersection and turn left.
-Drive just under one mile to the Bisti Access Parking Area.
+Travel down Road 7297 for approximately 2 miles to a T-intersection and turn left.
+Travel just under one mile to the Bisti Access Parking Area.

 You’ll see a lot of petrified wood here.
 Which was Justin’s favorite.
 There are several petrified trees still in tact just where they fell, or so we assume.
 You can still see the rings in the trees.
 It’s pretty impressive!
 We wondered how much was still to be uncovered under the land we are walking on.
 Just a mysterious and wonderful place!